wework/plasma/README.md

 ### Developing with Spacestation

 1. Create a new Plasma dev branch: `cd /plasma` `git checkout -b mybranch`
-2. Run the Plasma dev server: `yarn start`
+2. Run the Plasma dev server with watch: `yarn watch`
 3. Run Spacestion: `cd /spacestation` `yarn start`
 4. Changes you make in Plasma should automatically be picked up by Spacestation
-6. Follow "Creating a Pull Request / Publishing"
+5. Follow "Creating a Pull Request / Publishing"

 ## Using a published Plasma version from NPM

 1. Run `yarn add @wework-dev/plasma` in your project.
-3. Include the Plasma object (or individual components) in your Javascript.
+2. Include the Plasma object (or individual components) in your Javascript.
     Plasma object example:
     ```javascript
     import Plasma from '@wework-dev/plasma';